moody7alim/weather_website/README.md

 ## What's next?
 + Utilize React.js for Component re-usage
-+ More flashy stying with css
++ More flashy stying with CSS